Office of the President

 As Executive Assistant to the President and CEO of the New York State Health Foundation (NYSHealth), Olivia Williams is responsible for directly supporting the president and assisting in the facilitation and execution of administrative responsibilities for NYSHealth.
 Her duties include coordinating meetings and travel arrangements; preparing correspondence and reports; maintaining schedules; and assisting with managing the executive office.
 Ms. Williams also serves as liaison to the Board of Directors.

 Prior to joining NYSHealth, Ms. Williams worked in the education industry for 10 years.
-She served as a high school teacher at Westfield Ninth Grade Center, Westfield High School, and Dekaney High School in Houston, Texas, teaching 9th–12th grade math to students in general education, special education, and the English as a Second Language (ESL) program.
+She served as a high school teacher at Westfield Ninth Grade Center, Westfield High School, and Dekaney High School in Houston, Texas.
+She taught 9th–12th grade math to students in general education, special education, and the English as a Second Language (ESL) program, specializing in working with students with emotional disturbances.

-Ms. Williams earned a Bachelor of Arts degree in Accounting from the University of Houston and a teaching certificate from Texas Teachers.
+Ms. Williams earned a Bachelor of Arts degree in Accounting from the University of Houston, a teaching certificate from Texas Teachers, and a Master of Public Administration degree from Rutgers University’s School of Public Affairs and Administration.

 Prior to joining NYSHealth, Mr. Byrd was the director for community partnerships for CARE, an international humanitarian organization.
 He was responsible for building relationships with policymakers, the media, and government and corporate officials.
 Before that, he was deputy director for membership affairs at the Council on Foreign Relations.
 Mr. Byrd has considerable experience in the health field.
 As a senior government relations advisor, he worked on public health policies and services in New York.
 He was also an assistant director with the Rockefeller Foundation, where he managed an HIV/AIDS project in Africa.